ruby/www.ruby-lang.org/en/documentation/faq/10/index.md

 ### Can I use gtk+ or xforms interfaces in Ruby?

-You'll find ruby-gtk-x.xx.tar.gz and ruby-forms-x.x.tar.gz under contrib/ in ftp sites.
+You'll find ruby-gtk-x.xx.tar.gz and ruby-forms-x.x.tar.gz under `contrib/` in ftp sites.

 ### How can I do date arithmetic?

-A Time object can express only the dates between Jan 1, 1970 and Jan 19, 2038.
+A `Time` object can express only the dates between Jan 1, 1970 and Jan 19, 2038.

-Two standard extension library modules are provided: require "date", which is simple and uses the English calendar, and require "date2", which is more general purpose.
+Two standard extension library modules are provided:
+`require "date"`, which is simple and uses the English calendar, and `require "date2"`, which is more general purpose.

-Also see sample/cal.rb.
+Also see `sample/cal.rb`.